-ASX Australian Stock Exchange BCA Business Council of Australia material they contain and the ecological systems in which they occur.
+ASX Australian Stock Exchange BCA Building Code of Australia

-Biodiversity The variety of life on earth - plants, animals and microorganisms, the variety of genetic water.
+Biodiversity The variety of life on earth - plants, animals and microorganisms, the variety of genetic material they contain and the ecological systems in which they occur.

+Bioswales Bioswales are landscape elements designed to remove silt and pollution from surface runoff water.
 They consist of a swaled drainage course with gently sloped sides (less than 6%) and filled with vegetation, compost and/or gravel.